-Any questions or inquiries about the Competition should be directed to the Competition Committee in writing.
+Any questions or inquiries about the Competition should be directed to all three members of the Competition Committee in writing.
 To the extent a question or inquiry affects other teams, a copy of each written question and answer will be circulated to all participating teams.
-The deadline for requests for clarification of the Record is September 9, 2022.
-Each team may submit no more than five (5) requests for clarification of the Record; teams may not break each request for clarification of the Record into sub-parts.
+The deadline for requests for clarification of the Record is September 8, 2023.
+Each team may submit no more than five (5) requests for clarification of the Record; teams may not break each request for clarification of the Record into subparts.